 HOW TO DO IT

 To increase the emails you collect, you will need to give your customers a reason to part with their address and participate in this “permission-based marketing”.

-Here are our top 8 ways to ethically source more email addresses:
+Here are our top 8 ways to source more email addresses ethically:

-- At the cellar door – Either paper based or electronic sign-up forms will work with every wine sale or tasting.
-An extension of this is using any receipts you email to the customer as an easy and non-intrusive way to grow your database.
+- At the cellar door – Either paper-based, QR codes, or electronic signup forms will work with every wine sale or tasting.
+An extension of this is using any receipts your email to the customer as an easy and non-intrusive way to grow your database.

 - Events – Signing up customers at events is a powerful lead magnet because your customer has made a strong connection with your brand.

-- Sign up on your website – If your prospective customer has found your website, make it super easy for them to sign up for content and wine offers with a simple opt-in form on your website.
+- Sign up on your website – If your prospective customer has found your website, make it easy for them to sign up for content and wine offers with a simple opt-in form.

-- Pop-up forms – These can be as subtle or as intrusive as you wish.
-There are so many options available now, from full page pop-ups to the discreet as-you-exit pop-ups and everything in between.
+- Pop-up forms can be as subtle or as intrusive as you wish.
+There are many options available now, from full-page pop-ups to the discreet as-you-exit pop-ups and everything in between.

-- Offer an upsell or something of value in exchange for an email – There’s no reason this can’t work both on and off line.
-But make sure you automate the welecome email to ensure it arrives and customers don’t lose any trust in your brand!
+- Offer an upsell or something of value in exchange for an email – There’s no reason this can’t work both on and offline.
+But make sure you automate the welcome email to ensure it arrives, and customers don’t lose any trust in your brand!

 Build and Maintain Close and Meaningful DTC Relationships